How to hide and show controls

 ...

-đź’ˇThe columns in the CSV file should match the entity datastore properties.
+đź’ˇThe columns in the CSV file must match the properties.

 For example the table below has different paint types in each row with varying prices.